 One of the enduring aspects of EAMC is that there simply is so much that hasn’t been proven and so much we still don’t know.
-The following digest is a summary on exploration of the field and unfortunately the prevalence of the word ‘probably’ highlights our lack of comprehensive understanding on the topic.
+The following digest is a short summary on what we know though the prevalence of the word ‘probably’ highlights our lack of comprehensive definitive understanding on the topic.

-What causes EAMC,
+What causes EAMC?

 With so much unknown about EAMC, what contribution has psychology had?
 Surprisingly plenty.
-Professor Tim Noakes cited elsewhere below for his contributions to ‘Waterlogged’, has worked tirelessly to promote his ‘theory’ of the ‘central governor’.
-A subconscious process in our brain which determines how hard to work in exercise and you’ve probably heard me use the term “the brain is an excellent self-preservation tool”.
-The central governor is the silent limiter and EAMC is ‘probably’ linked to a panic response within the brain to stop exercise.
+Professor Tim Noakes (cited further below for his contributions to ‘Waterlogged’), has worked tirelessly to promote his ‘theory’ of the ‘central governor’.
+A subconscious process in our brain which determines how hard to work in exercise.
+Athletes I work with have probably heard me use the phrase “the brain is an excellent self-preservation tool”.
+The central governor is the silent limiter and EAMC is linked to a panic response within the brain to stop exercise.
 More on this in the section ‘Intervention’ below.

 The central governor’s role in fatigue explained here – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4854881/